| Tragedy at Kent StateBy Patrick Mondout

 learn more about Kent State's activities regarding the events of May 4th, visit

+their web site.
 The girl in the photograph was last seen at the 25th Anniversary event

 at Emerson College in Boston.
 There she met the photographer who took her